aerze/bot-now/README.md

-# bot-now-slack
+# bot-now
-slack bot deployed to now
+bot deployed to now